noahehall/theBookOfNoah/_aws.md

     1. does not gaurantee FIFO delivery of messages; as long as all messages are delivered, the order is not important
       - if message order is requireed, sequencing information can be placed within each message so the app can reorder messages when the queue returns them

+## Simple Notification Service: SNS
+  - web service to setup,operate, and send cloud notifications, email, sms text message from the cloud to any  HTTTP endpoint, Amazon SQS, etc
+    + publish messages from an application and immediately deliver them to subscribers/other applications
+    + uses PUSH instead of PULL (lik sqs)
+    + messages can be pushed to apple, google, fire os, and window and android services,
+    + can push to China with Baidu Cloud Push
+  - Pub Sub paradigm: notifications are delivered to clients using a 'push' mechanism
+    + fuck polling
+  -

 ### TERMINOLOGY
   - private address ranges: defined in document RFC 1918 for use around the world